 Violation of this policy could result in confiscation of the device.
+1st offense:

-- One (1) detention or Lunch detention - Device returned to student at end of school day
+- One (1) detention or Lunch detention

+- Device returned to student at end of school day

+- Possible referral to SRO

-- Two (2) detentions - Device returned to student at end of the school day
+- Two (2) detentions

+- Device returned to student at end of the school day

+- Possible referral to SRO

 - One (1) Long Thursday/Saturday detention

-- · Deans notify the Division Chair
+- Deans notify the Division Chair

 - Device returned to student at end of the school day

+- Possible referral to SRO

-C.A.R.E. and possible external suspension
+C.A.R.E. and social probation